Posted by Gary Mackley-Smith on July 13, 2017

 Firms will have to ensure that they have reviewed their current practices and procedures to minimise any risks, and to put in place appropriate monitoring and training of staff at all levels.
 The Act effectively makes owners and managers responsible for preventing their staff and external agents and consultants from committing tax evasion.
 And the larger and more complex the business, the greater the risk that an activity may occur that could be caught.

-HMRC’s 45 pages of draft guidance suggests firms undertake risk assessments of their products, services, client data and internal systems that could be used to facilitate tax evasion.
+HMRC’s 48 pages of guidance suggests firms undertake risk assessments of their products, services, client data and internal systems that could be used to facilitate tax evasion.

 Areas that firms may wish to review could include, for example, where staff have not taken holidays, or are evasive over their client relationships, or where there is insufficient oversight of processes and information.